 During the final week of each fall and spring semester all courses shall meet for one 2-hour period.
-The Final Examination Policy and Schedule is available at www.reg.msu.edu/ROInfo/Calendar/FinalExam.asp.
+The Final Examination Policy is available at www.reg.msu.edu/ROInfo/Calendar/FinalExam.asp.
 During summer sessions, final examinations are scheduled in the last class sessions.
 This period should be used for examination, discussion, summarizing the course, obtaining student evaluation of the course instruction, or any other appropriate activity designed to advance the student's education.
 If an instructor requires a written report or take-home examination in place of a final examination, it shall not be due before the final examination period scheduled for that course.
 Exceptions to this paragraph may be approved by the department or school chairperson, or in a college without departments, by the dean.

 No student should be required to take more than two examinations during any one day of the final examination period.
 Students who have more than two examinations scheduled during one calendar day during the final examination period may contact the Academic Student Affairs Office in their colleges for assistance in arranging for an alternate time for one of the three examinations.